 Interested in contributing your own insights to our content?
 We are currently conducting a poll of broadcasters about their video delivery workflow.
 Share you experience in our anonymous survey here and sign up below to be the first to receive our report that will analyze the multi-CDN strategies used by streaming platforms across the world.

-And if you are using or planning to implement a multi-CDN setup, consider trying out CDN Orchestrator (formerly Streamroot Compass).
+And if you are using or planning to implement a multi-CDN setup, consider trying out CDN Load Balancer (formerly CDN Orchestrator).
 Our multi-CDN selector allows for instant and seamless switching within the stream based on real QoS feedback from the device!